Corporate Governance

 Mr. Sakumiya was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.

-Nomination and Remuneration Advisory Committee meeting attendance: 12 of 12 meetings
+Nomination and Remuneration Advisory Committee meeting attendance: 11 of 11 meetings

 Yoshitaka Mitsuda Mr. Yoshitaka Mitsuda was appointed as an outside director and member of the board based on his academic background in materials and extensive experience in university management and public-private-academic partnerships.
-He is expected to use his broad understanding of management to continue providing an objective perspective and applicable advice for the Group in the areas of research & development and sustainability and to fulfill a supervisory function as part of the Board of Directors.
+He is expected to use his broad understanding of management to continue providing an objective perspective and applicable advice for the Group in the areas of research and development and sustainability and to fulfill a supervisory function as part of the Board of Directors.

 Mr. Mitsuda was appointed as an independent officer after being deemed to have no conflict of interest with the Company’s ordinary shareholders.

-Board of Directors meeting attendance: 12 of 12 meetings (post appointment)
+Board of Directors meeting attendance: 15 of 15 meetings (post appointment)

-Nomination and Remuneration Advisory Committee meeting attendance: 12 of 12 meetings (post appointment)
+Nomination and Remuneration Advisory Committee meeting attendance: 11 of 11 meetings (post appointment)

 Ryoko Nagata Ms. Ryoko Nagata was appointed as an outside director and member of the board based on her extensive experience as an executive officer and auditor of a major food manufacturer, where she was involved in management of the company and corporate group companies.
 She is expected to use her broad understanding of management to provide an objective perspective and applicable advice for the Group in the areas of management strategy, sales, marketing, legal, and governance and to fulfill a supervisory function as part of the Board of Directors.